AguaClara/Textbook/Sedimentation/Sed_Examples.rst

-.. _Sedimentation_Examples:
+.. _title_Sedimentation_Examples:

 ***************************************
 Sedimentation Examples
 ***************************************

 These are a few short examples of calculations required for sedimentation tank design.
 More examples can be found in the :ref:`Sedimentation Design Solution <heading_Sed_Design_Challenge_Solution>`.

 Tube Settler Design
 ===============================